rehive/docs-portal/content/extensions/mass-send/introduction.md

 weight: 1
 ---

-The notification extension allows you to upload batches of transfer transactions via CSV files.
+The Mass Send extension allows you to upload batches of transfer transactions via CSV files.

 The extension allows you to: